khanhtran-cse/hp-15-d062tu-hackintosh/README.md

     7. Battery
     8. Camera
     9. Bluetooh not working
+    10. Card reader

 # Installation
     1. Install newest Clover
     2. Remove EFI folder in EFI volume
     3. Copy EFI folder from this responsitory to EFI volume
     4. Copy L/E kexts to Library/Extentions folder
-    5. Copy S/L/E kexts to Systems/Library/Extentions folder
-    6. Run Kext Utility and enter your password, waiting to Kext Utility finished (the Quit button was enabled)
+    5. Run Kext Utility and enter your password, waiting to Kext Utility finished (the Quit button was enabled)